Apptest.ai Integration for Azure DevOps: Automate Your App Testing

 Step 2: Adding Apptest.ai to Your Build Script

-To integrate Apptest.ai into your build pipeline, include the CI Tool Integration Script provided by Apptest.ai in your azure-pipelines.yml
+To integrate Apptest.ai into your build pipeline, include the CI Tool Integration Script provided by Apptest.ai in your azure-pipelines.yml file.
+The script requires passing the environment variable created earlier into the env section.
+Azure DevOps Pipeline requires explicit mapping for secret variables.

 Here’s an example: